londonmax12/HyperZ-Scanner/README.md

 - Proxy support
     - Dynamic proxy fetching
     - Proxy file
 - Header Security Analysis
-    - Ability to scan through request headers for potential vulnerabilities, ensuring they are properly configured to prevent common attacks
+    - Ability to scan request headers for potential vulnerabilities and ensure they are properly configured to prevent common attacks
+- Report Generation
+    - Report specifications
+    - Vulnerabilities found and effect URLs
 ### Features To Be Added
-These features are currently **NOT** added
+The following features are currently **NOT** added.
+This simply serves as a roadmap
 - Input Validation Testing
     - Other input payload attacks
 - Authentication Testing